redhat-developer/openshift-vsts/docs/getting-started.md

   <dt>Condition type</dt>
   <dd>The condition type to be checked over the resource specified.
 The condition types supported in the current release are `Exists` and `Not_exists`.</dd>
   <dt>Resource on which to verify the condition</dt>
-  <dd>The extension expects a clear name of the resource/resources to be checked.
-E.g pods -l app=test, the extension, based on the condition type chosen, will check if there is atleast one pod (Exists) or no pods at all (No_exists) with that label.
+  <dd>The extension expects a clear name of the resource/resources to be checked (E.g pods -l app=test).
+In the case shown in the example the extension, based on the condition type chosen, will check if there is atleast one pod (Exists) or no pods at all (No_exists) with that label.
   <dt>Time (in milliseconds) after which to stop the execution</dt>
   <dd>The time the extension will wait before to stop checking the condition status.
 If the condition will not be met before the timeout elapses the task will errored.
 N.B: The default timeout is 5 minutes.
   <dt>Skip timed out error</dt>